Beyond Assumptions: Measuring Federated Learning over Real 5G Networks: Introduction

-True deployments of \acrshort{fl} over wireless networks remain limited but are of critical importance.
-These studies provide real-world performance characteristics of the \acrshort{fl} application deployed in this manner.
-Thus, researchers have begun building \acrshort{fl} systems on real hardware to understand the challenges involved in practical implementation and the resulting performance limitations.
+Real-world deployments of FL over wireless networks remain limited but are of critical importance.
+Thus, researchers have begun building FL systems on real hardware to understand the challenges involved in practical implementation and the resulting performance limitations.
 For instance, in~\cite{jiang_model_2023}, the authors propose a model pruning framework to reduce the overall model size and training time, while maintaining fast convergence time.
 The authors implement and validate their framework on Raspberry Pi devices.
-In~\cite{Lee_Shin_2022}, the authors demonstrate \acrshort{fl} over private 5G networks using the \acrshort{nwdaf}.
-They configure a distributed \acrshort{nwdaf} environment using Free5GC---an open-source 5G core implementation---showing how FL can be integrated within an open 5G testbed.
+In~\cite{Lee_Shin_2022}, the authors demonstrate FL over private 5G networks using the NWDAF.
+They configure a distributed NWDAF environment using Free5GC---an open-source 5G core implementation---showing how FL can be integrated within an open 5G testbed.
 In~\cite{emperical_iot}, the authors present a standard FedAvg system using the Flower framework to evaluate performance over small and large-scale IoT deployments with device heterogeneity.
 They assess test accuracy, convergence time, resource utilization, training time, and average model update exchange time between node and server.
-They utilize a small Convolutional Neural Network (CNN) trained on the CIFAR10 dataset in both IID, nonIID, and ex-NonIID distributions.
-This work aligns most with ours as they evaluate \acrshort{fl}'s communication limitations.
-A key difference is that the communication network in~\cite{emperical_iot} is implemented using rate-limited Ethernet connections, as opposed to wireless interfaces, thus limiting the applicability of the conclusions to \acrshort{fl} over-the-air deployments.
+This work aligns most with ours as they evaluate FL's communication limitations.
+A key difference is that the communication network in~\cite{emperical_iot} is implemented using rate-limited Ethernet connections, as opposed to wireless interfaces, thus limiting the applicability of the conclusions to FL over-the-air deployments.